Forecasting

 1. Posterior Distribution of Predicted Objects

-• Function: conditional_forecasts
+• Function: conditional_forecast

 2. Posterior Distribution of Conditional Expectations of Predicted Objects

-• In other words, Posterior Distribution of "E[future object|past obs, scenario, parameters]"
+• In other words, the posterior distribution of "E[future object|past obs, scenario, parameters]"

-• Function: scenario_analysis
+• Function: conditional_expectation

 In this summary, for baseline forecasts, the scenario is the empty set.

-projections = conditional_forecasts(S::Vector, τ, horizon, saved_params, yields, macros, tau_n;
+projections = conditional_forecast(S::Vector, tau, horizon, saved_params, yields, macros, tau_n; baseline=[], mean_macros::Vector=[], data_scale=1200, pca_loadings=[])

 and

-projections = scenario_analysis(S::Vector, τ, horizon, saved_params, yields, macros, tau_n;
+projections = conditional_expectation(S::Vector, tau, horizon, saved_params, yields, macros, tau_n; baseline=[], mean_macros::Vector=[], data_scale=1200, pca_loadings=[])

 If you use demeaned macro data, option mean_macros is useful.
 If the sample mean of macro data is specified as the input value for mean_macros, projections contains conditional forecasts of non-demeaned macro variables.
 The sample mean of macro data can be calculated as follows.